un01s/code-exercises/README.md

 # Data Structure and Algorithm in C++

 Go over basic data structures and algorithms.
-At the same time pick up the missing parts of C++, C, Go and JavaScript.
-Is it possible to move to GPU, especially embedded GPU or embedded display?
+At the same time pick up the missing parts of C++, and other languages.
+Possible move to GPU, and embedded display?

-The order of learning is to follow basic data structures and their related common algorithms, and to implement the solutions of LeetCode questions in C++ and other languages.
+The order of learning is to follow basic data structures and common algorithms based on them, and to implement the solutions of LeetCode questions in C++ and other languages.

 ## 01-hello